python/mypy/docs/source/command_line.rst

     This flag will make mypy print out all usages of a class member based on static type information.
 This feature is experimental.

-Report generation
-*****************

-If these flags are set, mypy will generate a report in the specified format into the specified directory.

-.. option:: --any-exprs-report DIR

-    Causes mypy to generate a text file report documenting how many expressions of type ``Any`` are present within your codebase.

-.. option:: --cobertura-xml-report DIR

-    Causes mypy to generate a Cobertura XML type checking coverage report.

-    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

-.. option:: --html-report / --xslt-html-report DIR

-    Causes mypy to generate an HTML type checking coverage report.

-    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

-.. option:: --linecount-report DIR

-    Causes mypy to generate a text file report documenting the functions and lines that are typed and untyped within your codebase.

-.. option:: --linecoverage-report DIR

-    Causes mypy to generate a JSON file that maps each source file's absolute filename to a list of line numbers that belong to typed functions in that file.

-.. option:: --lineprecision-report DIR

-    Causes mypy to generate a flat text file report with per-module statistics of how many lines are typechecked etc.

-.. option:: --txt-report / --xslt-txt-report DIR

-    Causes mypy to generate a text file type checking coverage report.

-    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

-.. option:: --xml-report DIR

-    Causes mypy to generate an XML type checking coverage report.

-    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

 Miscellaneous